ivnvxd/pyquest/README.md

 ### 1. Basic Data Types <a id="basic-dt"></a>

+Python has a number of built-in data types that are used to represent different kinds of data.
+These data types include `integers`, `floating-point numbers`, `complex numbers`, `strings`, `booleans`, and `None`.

 #### String <a id="string"></a>

 In Python, a `string` is a sequence of characters enclosed in quotation marks (either single or double quotes). `Strings` are one of the built-in data types in Python and are used to represent text data.

 Python 3.x uses [`str`](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str) objects to store textual data as immutable sequences of Unicode characters.
 Practically speaking, that means a `str` is an immutable array of characters.
 Oddly enough, it’s also a recursive data structure — each character in a string is itself a `str` object of length 1.

+Strings can be created using single quotes, double quotes, or triple quotes.
+Triple quotes are used to create multi-line strings.

 ```python